 These fasciculi end in rounded elevations known as the gracile and the cuneate tubercles.
 They are caused by masses of gray matter known as the nucleus gracilis and the nucleus cuneatus.
 Just above the tubercles, the posterior aspect of the medulla is occupied by a triangular fossa, which forms the lower part of the floor of the fourth ventricle.
 The fossa is bounded on either side by the inferior cerebellar peduncle, which connects the medulla to the cerebellum.

 The lower part of the medulla, immediately lateral to the fasciculus cuneatus, is marked by another longitudinal elevation known as the tuberculum cinereum.
 It is caused by an underlying collection of gray matter known as the spinal nucleus of the trigeminal nerve.
 The gray matter of this nucleus is covered by a layer of nerve fibers that form the spinal tract of the trigeminal nerve.

 The base of the medulla is defined, the commissural fibers, crossing over from the ipsilateral side in the spinal cord to the contralateral side in the brain stem; below this is the spinal cord.

 The medulla oblongata controls autonomic functions and connects the higher levels of the brain to the spinal cord.
 It is also responsible for regulating several basic functions of the autonomic nervous system which include:

-The medulla oblongata is the lower half of the brain stem and controls voluntary functions, The medulla oblongata is the upper half of the brain stem and controls voluntary functions, The medulla oblongata is the upper half of the brain stem and controls autonomic functions, or The medulla oblongata is the lower half of the brain stem and controls autonomic functions
+The medulla oblongata is the lower half of the brain stem and controls autonomic functions, The medulla oblongata is the upper half of the brain stem and controls autonomic functions, The medulla oblongata is the upper half of the brain stem and controls voluntary functions, or The medulla oblongata is the lower half of the brain stem and controls voluntary functions